code4me-me/code4me/code4me-server/markdowns/index.md

   * The plugin tracks the line the code was inserted and sends that line to the server after a timeout.
 * Inference time of completion.

 Furthermore, Code4Me is in full compliance with the GDPR and all data is anonymous.
-The data collected will remain on the servers of TU Delft until the end of the bachelor thesis.
+The data collected will remain on the servers of TU Delft until the end of the study.
 By using Code4Me you give permission for the data collection.

 ## Source Code
 The source code for the IDE plugins and the API webserver can be found at our GitHub [repository](https://github.com/code4me-me/code4me).